fiskaltrust/interface-doc/doc/appendix-de-kassensichv/procedural-documentation/dsfinv-k-generation.md

 - Bonpos (lines.csv)
 - Bonkopf (transactions.csv)

-In addition to these two files, there are further detail files which are listed in the following.
+In addition to these two files, there are further detail files which are listed below.

 #### File: Bonpos (lines.csv)